mozilla/datazilla/README.md

 ```
 python /datazilla/controller/admin/populate_summary_cache.py --cache
 ```

-###User Interface
-The javascript responsible for the data view behavior is located in [/datazilla/webapp/media/js/data_views](https://github.com/jeads/datazilla/tree/master/webapp/media/js/data_views).
-The HTML associated with a single data view is described in [/datazilla/webapp/templates/graphs.views.html](https://github.com/jeads/datazilla/blob/master/webapp/templates/graphs.views.html).

-This HTML data view container is cloned for every new data view inserted into the page.
-It's added to a single container ```div``` with the id ```dv_view_container```.
-This provides a single container that components can use to trigger events on, that all data views within the page will subscribe to.

 ####Building the Navigation Menu And Defining Data Views
 New data views and collections of dataviews can be defined in the navigation menu  by running the command: